-Spring and Fall semester taking 3 hours; 16 weekly logs must be submitted at 20 hours a week Spring and Fall semester taking 6 hours; 16 weekly logs must be submitted at 40 hours a week Summer semester taking 3 hours must have 8 weekly logs submitted at 40 hours a week Summer semester taking 4 hours must have 11 weekly logs submitted at 40 hours a week Summer semester taking 5 hours must have 12 weekly logs submitted at 45 hours a week
+Spring and Fall semester taking 3 hours; 16 weekly logs must be submitted at 20 hours a week Spring and Fall semester taking 6 hours; 16 weekly logs must be submitted at 40 hours a week

+Summer semester taking 3 hours must have 8 weekly logs submitted at 40 hours a week Summer semester taking 4 hours must have 11 weekly logs submitted at 40 hours a week Summer semester taking 5 hours must have 12 weekly logs submitted at 45 hours a week Summer semester taking 6 hours must have 13 weekly logs submitted at 50 hours a week

-12. Grades (For 3 or 6 hours of credit)
+Grades (For 3 or 6 hours of credit)

-10 Points Syllabus Quiz

 50 Points Internship Agreement

 160 points 16 weekly logs at 10 points each or 8 logs at 20 points each for the summer class

-50 Thank you letter
+10 Thank you letter

 50 Internship Evaluation

 50 Internship Summary

-370 Total

-A Pass is 95.0% or better and all assignments submitted A Fail is 94.9% or below or one missing assignment
+A Pass is 95.0% or better and all assignments submitted A Fail is 94.9% or below or one missing assignment weekly Log Sneet Example: week #1

 All assignments and due dates will be posted in Canvas.
 Any late assignment will earn half of the assigned credit.
 ALL assignments must be submitted to pass this class.
 One missing assignment will cause the student to fail this class.
+This pass/fail class doe not effect the student's GPA.